sdsu-its/Django-Canvas-CrossLister/README.md

 </pre>

-For bugs, feedbacks or suggestions you can contact the following email:
+For bugs, feedbacks or suggestions you can contact Mirza:

 <strong>myeahia@sdsu.edu</strong>